12 Information Technology Stocks Moving In Friday's Pre-Market Session - Benzinga

 Losers

-- Corsair Gaming CRSR shares fell 14.6% to $15.65 during Friday's pre-market session.
-The market value of their outstanding shares is at $1.4 billion.
+- CooTek (Cayman) CTK stock declined by 16.0% to $0.18 during Friday's pre-market session.
+The market value of their outstanding shares is at $12.3 million.

+- Socket Mobile SCKT stock fell 12.71% to $3.71.
+The company's market cap stands at $26.9 million.
+As per the press release, Q1 earnings came out yesterday.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.